Duloxetine vs paroxetine

 Duloxetine and paroxetine are both selective serotonin and norepinephrine reuptake inhibitors (SNRIs).
 These medications work by increasing the levels of serotonin and norepinephrine in the brain, which are neurotransmitters that play a key role in regulating mood, emotions, and pain perception.

-See also Duloxetine attention deficit disorder
+See also Duloxetine therapeutic range

 By inhibiting the reuptake of these neurotransmitters, duloxetine and paroxetine help to prolong the effects of serotonin and norepinephrine in the synaptic cleft between nerve cells, leading to improved mood and reduced symptoms of depression, anxiety, and other mood disorders.